 Since 1992, evidence-based practice has been gaining traction in science and the academe.
 While it goes to say that occupational practices glean their foundations from scientific evidence, there is much controversy about the matter (Trinder & Reynolds, 2006).
 Nevertheless, it has not stopped disciplines like education, allied health, law, management, and many others from using it.

-A significant part of evidence-based practice is the levels of evidence or hierarchy of evidence.
+A significant part of evidence-based practice is the levels of evidence or hierarchy of evidence in research.
 Generally, it applies to any type of research and evaluates the strength of scientific results.
 While there are specific levels of evidence in various disciplines, the most developed is from medicine and allied health (Hugel, 2013)

 This article offers a brief introduction to evidence-based practice.
 As well, it delves into its application in specific disciplines.
 Furthermore, it shows various examples of levels of evidence in research and how they rank or evaluate scientific research.
 At the end of the article, the reader should have a clear idea of what evidence-based practice is, how levels of evidence fit in, and the relevant critiques associated with it.

 Evidence-based practice (EBP) is the idea of occupational disciplines based on scientific evidence (Trinder & Reynolds, 2006).
 It encourages and, in some cases, forces scientists and other professionals to pay more attention to evidence when making crucial decisions.

 EBP aims to minimize outdated or unsound practices to more effective, evidence-based ones.
 It shifts the decision-making from intuition, tradition, and unsystematic experience to well-established and well-researched scientific studies.
 This can also define or limit the scope of work of professionals.